opticyclic/cordite-java-demo/README.md

 See also the [Cordite FAQ](https://gitlab.com/cordite/network-map-service/-/blob/master/FAQ.md#1-show-me-how-to-set-up-a-simple-network) for further details on setting up a network (both with Docker and Java).

+## Running Locally

+The following steps will create a local network and connect it up to a local instance of cordite.

+### Build The Project

+    ./gradlew deployNetwork
+    ./gradlew copyNMS

+See below for info about these extra tasks.

+### Run Cordite

+If you don't have certificates set up then the NMS will use built-in dev keys instead.

+> TODO: How many different keys do we need and where do they go?
+>
+> TODO: What are the types of keys and how do we generate them?

+    cd build/nms
+    java -jar network-map-service.jar

+### Run The Nodes

+The following steps are required to start the network:

+* Download the truststore from the NMS to each node
+* Register all nodes with the NMS
+* Start the notary node
+* Designate the notary with the NMS
+* Stop the notary node
+* Delete the network-parameters file on the notary node
+* Start the notary node
+* Start the other nodes

+Get the Network Root Truststore from the NMS and put it in the node directory

+    cd build/Notary
+    mkdir certificates
+    cd certificates
+    curl -o "network-root-truststore.jks" "http://localhost:8080//network-map/truststore"

+Register the node with the NMS

+    cd build/Notary
+    java -jar corda.jar initial-registration -p="trustpass"

+Start the nodes

+    cd build/network/Notary
+    java -jar corda.jar

 ## Build Tasks

 There are two extra build tasks added - `deployNetwork` and `copyNMS`.